MarkRBest/markrbest.github.io/_posts/2020-12-07-mcmc-for returns.md

 ![trace_plot](/assets/2020-12-07/trace-plot.png)

-We can see from the trace plots that the confidence interval from
+We can see the confidence interval from the trace plots.

 {% highlight python %}
 import numpy as np